Unraveling the Complexity of Dwarf Galaxy Dynamics: A study of Binary Orbital Motions: Data

 On the other hand, although the lower limit of 40 star particles corresponds to approximately $\sim3\times10^4\msun$ in level-2 and 40 tracers enables reasonable dynamical constraints, the statistical errors in the best fits are quite large.
 Besides, with only a few tens of star particles, the internal dynamics of dwarf systems might not be well resolved, hence preventing us from robust investigations on systematics introduced by binaries based on level-2 resolution.
 We thus only use level-2 for initial analysis, and will focus on discussing results based on level-3 simulations with a scaling method.

 We select dwarf galaxies having at least 6,000 star particles from the level-3 simulations.
 This corresponds to a lower limit of $\sim10^{7.5}\msun$ in stellar mass.
 The large number of star particles to be used as dynamical tracers can suppress the size of statistical errors, but massive dwarfs with stellar masses greater than $10^{7.5}\msun$ are unlikely to have their velocity dispersions significantly boosted by binary orbital motions.
-Hence we will manually increase the binary orbital motion (see Section~\ref{sec:binary_motion} for details) by factors of 3.5 or 10.5 in our analysis.
+Hence we will manually increase the line-of-sight velocities due to binary orbital motions (see Section~\ref{sec:binary_motion} and Equation~\ref{eqn:binarylosv}) by factors of 3.5 or 10.5 in our analysis.
 Relatively, this is equivalent to decreasing the velocity dispersions of massive dwarfs in level-3 by factors of 3.5 or 10.5, with respect to the level of binary motions.
 The scaling method enables us to effectively investigate how binary motions affect dynamical modeling outcomes for low-mass dwarfs, while at the same time maintains enough number of star particles as tracers.

-In the end, we have 28 systems from level-3, which has been used in Paper I. Note we can also use massive dwarfs in level-2 with this scaling method, but there are more massive dwarfs in level-3, as it has six MW-like systems.
+In the end, we have 28 systems from level-3, which have been used Paper I. Note we can also use massive dwarfs in level-2 with this scaling method, but there are more massive dwarfs in level-3, as it has six MW-like systems.
 However, we should bear in mind that the kinematics of more massive dwarfs in \textsc{auriga} might not fully represent the kinematics of less massive ultra faint dwarfs, though at the current stage the internal dynamics of ultra faint dwarfs are not as well resolved as more massive satellites.
-This is currently the best approach we can adopt with \textsc{auriga}, which is so far one of the highest resolution hydrodynamical simulation for MW and Local Group systems.
+This is currently the best approach we can adopt with \textsc{auriga}, which is so far one of the highest resolution hydrodynamical simulation for the MW systems.

 In Figure~\ref{fig:vhist}, we show histograms of the intrinsic LOSV dispersions for dwarf galaxies selected following the details above.
 Black, red and blue histograms are level-3 systems.
 The black histogram shows the original velocity dispersions.
 The velocity dispersions of the red and blue histograms are smaller than those of the black histogram by factors of 3.5 and 10.5, respectively.
 With this scaling method, it is equivalent to say that we are investigating systems with velocity dispersions in the range of $\sim$3 to 9~km/s (red histogram) and 1 to 3~km/s (blue histogram).
 Besides, the green histogram shows dwarf systems from the level-2 resolution, without any scaling to $\sigma_{v_r}$.
 They have velocity dispersions between 3 and 14~km/s.